craftofelectronics/craftofelectronics.github.com/syllabus.md

 ## Attendance Policy

-We will institute, as a community, a process by which we regularly engage in **peer evaluations**.
-Through these, we will evaluate each other's contributions to projects, with particular emphasis on whether we were supportive of our colleagues and committed to excellence in our work.
-This may not mean we *achieved* excellence, but we should have been present in class and at meetings, attentive, responsible, and respectful of each other.

-### My Role

-In the event that peer evaluations do not provide us with an effective mechanism for building a mutually supportive community in the classroom, I reserve the right to "step in."
-If your attendance becomes problematic (more than 3 unexcused absences total or two in a single week), 5% will be subtracted from your total, final grade for the third and each subsequent absence.
-Five absences total may result in failure of the course.
+Every unexcused absence may result in the loss of 4% from your final letter grade.

+This course is structured around active learning in the classroom.
+Your presence and participation is critical not only to your learning, but to those around you.

 ## Technology Policies

 Much of the work in this course will require use of the computer, so these policies are designed to help you better understand how to be effective in a technology-rich environment.

 * **Laptop and Software**: We will regularly make use of laptops during class, and you are expected to have them unless explicitly stated otherwise.
 * **Unapproved Technology**: Technology often disrupts, rather than enhances, our day-to-day lives. **We will be responsible, as individuals, to manage technology like the adults that we are**.
-We will support each-other in making good decisions about this in class by reminding each-other politely, if necessary, that SMS, Facebook, and similar tools rarely have a place in our classroom.
+Facebook, text messaging, and similar time-wasting technologies have no place in our classroom.
 * **Communication**: The course website is your primary source for information about CRAFToE; our Moodle site will be used for posting grades and assignment submission.
 Messages about the course will often be sent by email.
 These are all mechanisms you would likely use in a professional position in the real world (corporate websites, internal content management systems, and email)---you are, likewise, expected to use them in a responsible and professional manner in this course.
 * **Backups**: All students are expected to back-up their work on a daily basis, which includes laboratories, assignments, and quizzes.
-The best way to do this is to store a copy of all work in a cloud service such as Dropbox, SkyDrive, Google Drive, or to use a DVD, flash drive, or some other media.
+The best way to do this is to store a copy of all work in a cloud service such as [Dropbox](http://db.tt/zgUQOl6A), SkyDrive, Google Drive, or to use a DVD, flash drive, or some other media.
 Storing multiple copies of something on your laptop is not a backup.
 I will not be sympathetic to lost work in any way, shape, or form.
 * **Exceptions**: Exceptions to any of these technology policies will be considered on an individual case-by-case basis but will only be granted under extreme circumstances.

 ## Collaboration and Teamwork